Sheng1994/UNOSAT-Building-Footprint/README.md

 # UNOSAT-AI-Building-Footprint #

-This work been done at Sheng'S UNOSAT traineeship
+This work been done by Sheng at UNOSAT

 <div align="center">